ronandalton/echo360-downloader/README.md

 4. Open a terminal in the directory with the script and cookies.txt file in it.
 Run the script with `python3 main.py`.
 5. Find the course you want to download the lectures for and copy the URL for the page that lists all the lectures.
+You can also download a single lecture by copying the URL while on the video page for that lecture.
-6. Paste the URL into the program and press enter.
+7. Paste the URL into the program and press enter.
-7. Lectures will be downloaded into the "output" folder.
+8. Lectures will be downloaded into the "output" folder.

 ## Experimental Mode